aymen-ziouche/Sog-nssa/README.md

     Install dependencies: flutter pub get
     Run the app: flutter run
 ## Usage
 To use the app, simply sign up or log in with your account credentials.
-From there, you can browse products, add items to your cart, and securely checkout using Stripe payment processing.
+From there, you can browse products, add items to your cart.

 ## Contributing
 Contributions to this project are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.